hschne/resume/markdown/resume.md

 Technologies
 :   **Backend:** Several years of exerience with **Ruby on Rails** backends and relational databases, in particular **MySQL**.
 Significant experience maintaining both REST and GraphQL APIs.
 Significant experience optimizing application performance using Opentelemetry.
 Experience in messaging infrastructure such as ActiveMQ, Google Cloud PubSub.

 :   **Infrastructure**: Good knowledge of **Docker and Kubernetes**.
 Solid knowledge of creating and maintaining Helm charts for internal infrastructure.
-Excellent knowledge of maintainging and optimizing build pipelines.
+Excellent knowledge of maintaining and optimizing build pipelines.

 :   **Frontend:** Good knowledge of Javascript and Javascript frameworks such as **React** and Stimulus.js.
 Significant experience in working with GraphQL.
 Passable skills in CSS.

 :   Rusty knowledge of **C#**, **Java**, **Haskell**.

 Side Projects
-:   Authored and maintainer of [Rails Mini Profiler](https://github.com/hschne/rails-mini-profiler/).
-Minor contributations to various Ruby libraries.
+:   Author and maintainer of [Rails Mini Profiler](https://github.com/hschne/rails-mini-profiler/).
+Minor contributions to various Ruby libraries.

 Testing
 :   Significant experience in test automation and software testing on both backend and frontend.
 Significant experience in establishing software testing best practices in various organizations.